DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-03-05-tracking-conditions-individually.md

 Providers track and update the status of conditions using spreadsheets because we do not allow for this in the UI.
 But spreadsheets are laborious and onerous.

-If we let providers update the status of conditions individually Then they'll be able to process applications more quickly and accurately
+If we let providers update the status of conditions individually Then they’ll be able to process applications more quickly and accurately

 ## User needs